 and tips for healthier alternatives

-Our focus is on what the food comes in, more so than what you are ordering - no judgement here if you get the pizza and cheesy bread (they're different!).
+Our focus is on what the food comes in and not what you are ordering - no judgement here if you get the pizza and cheesy bread (they're different!).
 We are more concerned about the container your food might be served in.
-That styrofoam container housing your piping hot pad thai is coming in or that molded fiber bowl your fancy grain bowl is served in might pose a hidden health risk.
+That styrofoam container housing your piping hot pad thai or that molded fiber bowl your fancy grain bowl is served in might pose a hidden health risk.

 Well, here's the deal, all that packaging can affect the food, and in turn, your health down the road.
 And not like heart disease from a greasy indulgence now and again or a bout of food poisoning, but things like infertility, suppressed immune functions, and even neurological disorders.
 These issues, and others that result from a disrupted endocrine system, are associated with the highly fluorinated chemicals (PFAS) and various types of plastic present in most take out and food packaging materials.

 But to be completely frank, figuring out what exactly is in the specific container your favorite restaurant uses isn't all that easy.
 There are so many different options when it comes to to-go containers that it can be migraine-inducing trying to figure out what is what.
 So, rather than listing out every possible take out container you might see and saying this one is safe, but this one isn't, we are just going to share some info that's easy to remember and can make a general improvement.
 Because hey, every little change adds up and makes a difference down the line.